MikeDigitize/Animator-ES6/README.md

 /**
   * Combine an animation and transition together with the combo method.
-  * Assign the transition to a variable to allow chaining.
+  * Assign the combo to a variable to allow chaining.
   */

 var sequence = Animator.combo([